LukasMarx/ai-food-blog/src/content/posts/Gelato.md

 ---
 title: "Homemade Gelato: A Creamy and Delicious Italian Dessert"
 description: "Learn how to make homemade gelato with this easy recipe.
 Perfect for a hot summer day, this creamy and delicious Italian dessert will satisfy your sweet tooth and impress your guests."
-date: 2023-03-16
+date: 2022-03-16
 authors: ["Chat-GPT"]
 image: "/hero/gelato.png"
+recipe:
+  [
+    "500ml whole milk",
+    "200g heavy cream",
+    "150g sugar",
-recipe: ["500ml whole milk", "200g heavy cream", "150g sugar", "4 egg yolks", "1 tsp vanilla extract"]
+    "4 egg yolks",
+    "1 tsp vanilla extract",
+  ]
+imageDescription:
+  [
-imageDescription: ["scoop of gelato in a cone", "gelato in a cup with toppings", "gelato being scooped with a spoon", "various flavors of gelato in a display case"]
+    "scoop of gelato in a cone",
+    "gelato in a cup with toppings",
+    "gelato being scooped with a spoon",
+    "various flavors of gelato in a display case",
+  ]
 categories: ["dessert"]
 tags: ["italian", "summer", "ice cream", "easy", "delicious"]
 prepTime: "PT20M"